kwaldenphd/propublica-compas-lab/README.md

 library(ggplot2)
 ```

-1. “dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges:
+"`dplyr` is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges:
   * `mutate()` adds new variables that are functions of existing variables
   * `select()` picks variables based on their names.
   * `filter()` picks cases based on their values.